tokkonopapa/WordPress-IP-Geo-Block/README.md

 * `ip-geo-block-maxmind-zip-ipv6` : url to Maxmind GeoLite DB zip file for IPv6.
 * `ip-geo-block-ip2location-path` : absolute path to IP2Location LITE DB file.

+For more details, see
+    [samples.php][sample]
-For more details, see `samples.php` bundled within this package.
+bundled within this package.

 #### How does WP-ZEP prevent zero-day attack? ####